Australian Festival of Chamber Music: AFCM Fellowship Ensemble 2024 - Zaza Road Quartet

-2022 Winterschool
+International Masterclass Director

-The Winterschool Director is Lloyd Van't Hoff: Lauded by Limelight Magazine for his "life-affirming music-making", Lloyd Van't Hoff enjoys a career as a vibrant young clarinettist, chamber musician, collaborator and educator.
+The International Masterclass director is Lloyd Van't Hoff.
+Lauded by Limelight Magazine for his "life-affirming music-making", Lloyd Van't Hoff enjoys a career as a clarinetist, chamber musician, collaborator and educator.
 Having been crowned the 2015 ABC Symphony Australia Young Performer of the Year, Lloyd regularly performs as a concerto soloist and tutti player with many of Australia's symphony orchestras and as a soloist and chamber musician at festivals and venues around Australia and the globe.

 Day off activities

 Each year the Festival has a "day-off" during which festival patrons have an opportunity to hear chamber music but in more unusual settings.

+Cairns Harbour Cruise

+The 2026 Festival in Cairns had a lunch cruise and dinner cruise on the Cairns harbour with The Spirit of Cairns.

 Orpheus Island Cruise

 The Orpheus Island Cruise has been one of the highlights for festival patrons.
 En route to Orpheus Island, whales have been often cited in the waters around the Palm Island group.
 Upon arrival at the remote end of Orpheus Island, patrons can enjoy the secluded beach and adjacent national park before settling down for a short performance from festival artists.
-The first tour to Orpheus Island took place in 2013 and was repeated in 2016 and each year since.
+The first tour to Orpheus Island took place in 2013 and was repeated in 2016 until 2025.